xebialabs/gradle-xl-taskgraph-plugin/README.md

     }
     apply plugin: "xebialabs.taskgraph"

+The plugin is installed in XebiaLabs' Nexus, so make sure your gradle knows about this repository, e.g. by applying the xebialabs.opinions plugin

 Optional, but very handy: install `dot` from the GraphViz package, and add a line to your `gradle.properties`:

     dotExecutable=/path/to/graphviz/dot